AnthonyRaborn/ShortForm/cran-comments.md

 ## Resubmission

-This is a resubmission that further updates this package to handle upstream changes in the `lavaan` package.
+This is a resubmission that fixes some bugs in `{antcolony.lavaan}` and provides for some internal default arguments for `lavaan.model.specs` that users can change individually or altogether.

 ## Test Environments

-* local Windows 11 Business v22H2 install, R 4.3.3
+* local Windows 11 x64 (build 22631) install, R 4.4.2

-* r-hub (macOS-13, macOS-arm64, windows, Fedora Linux 38) and win_check
+* r-hub (macOS-13, macOS-arm64, windows, ubuntu-latest) and win_check

 ## R CMD check results
 0 errors | 0 warnings | 0 notes